Part-Time Timetables: a review

 The Background

-Parents began reaching out to the forum to share their concerns about their children being placed on part-time timetables.
+In 2023 growing numbers of parents began reaching out to Nottinghamshire Parent Carer forum to share their concerns about their children being placed on part-time timetables.
 These conversations seem to indicate a growing use of reduced timetables, coupled with limited oversight and a lack of accessible information specifically for parents.

 This feedback highlighted the need for a deeper understanding of the issue.

-To better understand this issue, an in-depth review was undertaken over the course of a year to explore the process, shed light on the experiences of families and children affected by part-time timetables, identify areas for improvement, and identify opportunities for improvement to better support everyone involved.
+To better understand this issue, Nottinghamshire Parent Carer Forum representatives conducted a year-long in-depth review to explore the process, highlight the experiences of families and children affected by part-time timetables, and identify areas for improvement to better support those involved.

 The Approach

-To ensure a thorough understanding, different methodology was used, which included:
+To gain a comprehensive understanding, a range of different methodology was used, which included:

 1. Semi-Structured Interviews